 Blue Apron gets many ingredients from sustainable, family-run farms.
 Home Chef gives you an organic protein option on many recipes but provides little information about where it sources its ingredients.

 Home Chef’s Customize It feature allows you to swap, double-up, or upgrade the protein in many of its meals.
-When my colleague tried out Home Chef, they found that the Customize It feature vastly expanded their potential menu options.
+When we tried out Home Chef, we found that the Customize It feature vastly expanded the potential menu options.

 Home Chef lets you choose Calorie-Conscious and/or Carb-Conscious as dietary preferences when signing up.
 Calorie-Conscious meals have less than 625 calories per serving, while Carb-Conscious meals have 35 g or fewer net carbs.
 There are also a few veggie meals on the Home Chef menu – but very few, if any, vegan options.